OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 * <u>Source</u>: [HuggingFaceFW/fineweb-edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu).
 License: [ODC-BY](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu).
 * <u>Extracted from</u>: [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb).
 License: [ODC-BY](https://huggingface.co/datasets/HuggingFaceFW/fineweb).
 * <u>Description</u>: A 1.3 trillion token selection from [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb), which contains 15 trillion tokens of curated data from 96 Common Crawl dumps.
 Content in FineWebEdu has been selected by a custom designed classifier for its high-quality, educational content.
 Most recent crawl: 2024-10 (see <a href="https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/blob/main/figures/fig_distribution_finewebedu-english_histogram.png">composition details</a> for information about the crawls included in this dataset.)
-* <u>Pre-processing (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1708))</u>:
+* <u>Pre-processing</u>:
-  * <u>Removing duplicate urls</u>: urls were removed if their base domain overlapped with a dataset already in the Lucie Training Dataset (e.g., "philpapers.org") in order to increase diversity of content.
+  * <u>Removing duplicate urls</u>: urls were removed if their base domain overlapped with a dataset already in the Lucie Training Dataset (e.g., "philpapers.org") in order to increase diversity of content (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/text.py#L843))
-  * <u>Filtering by robots.txt files</u>: we collect robots.txt, and remove all documents for which CCBot is disallowed or for which we failed to collect information as of July 2024.
+  * <u>Filtering by robots.txt files</u>: we collect robots.txt and remove all documents for which CCBot is disallowed or for which we failed to collect information as of July 2024 in an effort to select data free from opt-out evidence according to the 4th article of the copyright European directive (2019).
 * <u>Citation</u>: Guilherme Penedo, Hynek Kydlíček, Loubna Ben allal, Anton Lozhkov, Margaret Mitchell, Colin Raffel, Leandro Von Werra, Thomas Wolf (2024).
 "The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale," [	arXiv:2406.17557](https://arxiv.org/abs/2406.17557).

 #### GallicaMonographies